What’s the Ideal Cost of Launching a Food Product in India?

 How many formulation trials are needed typically in food processing?

-A majority of the products need three to five trials for formulation in order to get the desired flavour, texture, shelf life of the product, and compliance with the laws.
+A majority of the products need three to five trials for formulation to get the desired flavour, texture, shelf life of the product, and compliance with the laws.

-Is the cost of food product development containing the licenses?
+Is the cost of product development containing the licenses?

 In addition to licensing and certifications like FSSAI, there are extra costs that depend on the product type and market, and they vary.